-- 1. Licensed social workers and licensed clinical social workers shall demonstrate continuing professional competence through participation and compliance with the Continuing Professional Development program in order to renew, reinstate or reactivate a license to practice social work in the state of Colorado. - 2.
+- Licensed social workers and licensed clinical social workers shall demonstrate continuing professional competence through participation and compliance with the Continuing Professional Development program in order to renew, reinstate or reactivate a license to practice social work in the state of Colorado. - 2.
 Licensed social workers and licensed clinical social workers must complete the following requirements in accordance with the current CPD Portfolio: - a.
 Professional Practice Rubric - b.
 Learning Plan - c.
 Documentation of their PDA and PDH. - C. Professional Practice Rubric.
 The Professional Practice Rubric should be completed prior to renewing, reinstating or reactivating a license. - D. Learning Plan.
 Licensees shall draft a Personal Learning Plan based upon the Professional Practice Rubric.
 The Learning Plan shall consist of PDA as set forth in Board Rule 1.18(F).
 Licensees shall execute their Learning Plan by completing all PDA and PDH before the date upon which they renew their license.
-Changes to the Learning Plan shall not be allowed after renewing, reinstating or reactivating a license. - E. Professional Development Hours.
+Changes to the Learning Plan shall not be allowed after renewing, reinstating or reactivating a license.

+- E. Professional Development Hours.
 Licensed social workers and licensed clinical social workers shall complete forty PDH each renewal cycle in order to renew their license or certification. - 1.
 Licensees shall document their completion of their PDA and PDH according to the guidelines set forth in the current CPD Portfolio.
 Licensees should be prepared to submit documentation of their CPD compliance upon request by the Board. - 2.
-No more than twenty PDH in a single Professional Development Activity shall be credited and recognized each renewal cycle. - 3.
-Licensees receiving an original, reinstated or reactivated license, during the renewal cycle must accrue one point sixty six (1.66) PDH for each month or portion thereof they are licensed during the current renewal cycle. - 4.
-A maximum of five PDH may be carried from the last renewal cycle to the next renewal cycle if the PDH were earned within six months of license expiration and are in excess of the forty PDH required for the current renewal cycle. - 5.
-Licensees shall retain documentation of their CPD compliance for a minimum of five years from the license expiration date for the renewal cycle during which PDH were accrued.

-- F. Professional Development Activities.
-To qualify for PDH credit, Licensees must select PDA that are allowed by the Board.

-- 1. The Board allows the following PDA:

-- a.
-Volunteer Service;

-- b.
-Consultation;

-- c.
-Supervision;

-- d.
-Presenting;

-- e.
-Coursework;

-- f.
-Publication;

-- g.
-Independent Learning.

-- 2. Professional Development Activities develop your professional skill and must be directly relevant to your competence in the social work field.
-PDAs provide new knowledge, skills or attitudes and sharpen or expand existing skills.

-- 3. It is within the discretion of the Board to deny credit for any PDH that does not meet the criteria set forth in the current CPD Portfolio or the definition of Continuing Professional Competence contained in section 12-245-410(3), C.R.S.
+Course work provided by an accredited educational institution or a nationally or regionally recognized professional organization as a single Professional Development Activity may be credited hour for hour for up to the full 40 hour PDH requirement each renewal cycle. - 3.
+Other than course work as defined in section E(2) of this rule, no more than twenty PDH in a single Professional Development Activity shall be credited and recognized each renewal cycle. - 4.
+Licensees receiving an original, reinstated or reactivated license, during the renewal cycle must accrue one point sixty six (1.66) PDH for each month or portion thereof they are licensed during the current renewal cycle. - 5.
+A maximum of five PDH may be carried from the last renewal cycle to the next renewal cycle if the PDH were earned within six months of license expiration and are in excess of the forty PDH required for the current renewal cycle. - 6.
+Licensees shall retain documentation of their CPD compliance for a minimum of five years from the license expiration date for the renewal cycle during which PDH were accrued. - F. Professional Development Activities.
+To qualify for PDH credit, Licensees must select PDA that are allowed by the Board. - 1.
+The Board allows the following PDA: - a.
+Volunteer Service; - b.
+Consultation; - c.
+Supervision; - d.
+Presenting; - e.
+Coursework; - f.
+Publication; - g.
+Independent Learning. - Professional Development Activities develop your professional skill and must be directly relevant to your competence in the social work field.
+PDAs provide new knowledge, skills or attitudes and sharpen or expand existing skills. - 3.
+It is within the discretion of the Board to deny credit for any PDH that does not meet the criteria set forth in the current CPD Portfolio or the definition of Continuing Professional Competence contained in section 12-245-410(3), C.R.S.

-- 4. Unacceptable Professional Development Activities.
+4. Unacceptable Professional Development Activities.
 The following types of activities are ineligible for credit: Serving on a federal, state or municipal board or commission.